 The program, administered by Minnesota Housing, the state's housing finance agency, allows individual taxpayers and businesses to make donations to finance affordable housing projects throughout the state.
 Contributors who donate between $1,000 and $2 million for either an eligible affordable housing project or a general fund receive an 85% tax credit for their contribution.

 Wernz cajoled fellow seniors at Marvella assisted living community in St. Paul to donate $165,000 to the program.
-Their money was used to install solar panels on two new affordable housing projects, one in St. Louis Park and the other in his Highland Park neighborhood.
+Their money was used to install solar panels on two new affordable housing projects, one in St. Louis Park and the other in their Highland Park neighborhood.

 "I know this is too big of a problem to make a big dent, but I wanted to do my bit," Wernz said.
 "Here's a carbon offset that's right there — you can see it."